ENJ1/aok/README.md

 - For help using Arch Linux, visit https://wiki.archlinux.org/

 ## Known Issues
-This Goes for any Open Source Linux Distribution on these Chromebooks, not just my own
+This Goes for any Open Source Linux Distribution on these Chromebooks, not just this one
 - Suspend
 - USB 3.0
 - Camera